Google Tag Manager

 Quick Summary

-Coding required: None!
-Just copy and paste
+Coding required: None — copy and paste

-Prerequisites: GTM container on your site
+Prerequisites: A GTM container on your site + a Jira Cloud account

-Works with: WordPress, Webflow, Wix, Shopify
+Works with: WordPress, Webflow, Squarespace, Wix, Shopify, HubSpot

 Prerequisites